10 ways to cut the cost of private health insurance

 2 - Check your work benefits

 It is worth checking to see if you either already have a health insurance policy through work or if you can sign up for one.
-Companies will sometimes offer health insurance as an employee benefit meaning you pay a fraction of the cost.
+Companies do sometimes offer health insurance as an employee benefit meaning you pay a fraction of the cost.
 If health insurance is provided as a free benefit, it is likely that you'll have to pay the tax on the premiums as health insurance is treated as a benefit in kind, but you'll still save 60%-80% on the premiums depending on the amount of tax you pay.

 One thing worth bearing in mind is that if you decide to leave or change jobs, you may lose your benefits and find yourself without health cover.
 It is best to contact a health insurance broker to discuss a replacement health insurance policy so that you can benefit from continued cover as you may be able to transfer the terms from your employer's health insurance If you do this your cover will be treated as continuous cover whereas if you contact the provider after leaving employment it will be treated as a new policy and may be more expensive and include some restrictions or exclusions.